Kiprotich-Code/alx-low_level_programming/0x0C-more_malloc_free/README.md

 # Details

 - This is an advanced tutorial on malloc for c.
+This is a continuation of the previous introductory tutorial on malloc.

 # Tasks